b-cubed-eu/documentation/src/content/docs/software/cubit/README.md

 but users can aggregate on any variables they wish.

 Coordinate uncertainty is optional but highly recommended because it is used during the probabilistic allocation of occurrences to grid cells.
-If no coordinate uncertainty is present in the dataset a column will be created with the default value for coordinate uncertainty
+If no coordinate uncertainty is present in the dataset a column will be created with the default value for coordinate uncertainty.

-### Spatial grids
+## Spatial grids

 Cubit requires a spatial grid describing the cells that will define the spatial dimension of the cube.